davidnwaneri/workupdate/README.md

 ## License

-This project is licensed under the GNU General Public License v2 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License v2 - see the [LICENSE](LICENSE) file for details.

+The GNU General Public License v2 is an open source license.
+It means that you are free to modify and redistribute the source code under certain conditions.
+You can read more about [GNU General Public License v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) on the GNU website.